SchumacherFM/Magento-Markdown/README.md

 - Enable or disable Markdown parser
 - Enable or disable Markdown extra parser
 - Set Markdown detection tag
+- Hide Image Insert button
+- HTML Source Preview Style CSS, choose one of ~20 different themes
+- Markdown Preview Style CSS, choose one of 9 different themes
+- Configure the CSS Style for all three preview iFrames
 - Add path to css file if using in transactional emails
-- Enable or disable Markdown EpicEditor
+- Enable or disable Markdown EpicEditor (Default disabled)
 - Enable or disable loading of the EpicEditor via click in a textarea field
 - Full configuration for Markdown EpicEditor - add a JSON object in the System -> Configuration section
-- Defining a custom upload folder for Drag'n'Drop image upload.
+- Defining a custom upload folder for image upload.
 This folder will be created automatically and recursively
 - Enable or disable HTML to Markdown converter reMarked.js
-- Full configuration for converter reMarked.js - add a JSON object in the System -> Configuration section
+- Full configuration for converter reMarked.js.
+Add a JSON object in the System -> Configuration section
 - Integrate Markdown into your own module by adding the layout handle into the System -> Configuration section

 Every field which contains Markdown syntax must contain that detection tag otherwise it will not be parsed.